edelstone/my-website-2/README.md

 ## General

-This is the source code for a future version of my portfolio website at [michaeledelstone.com](https://michaeledelstone.com), releasing some time in the first half of 2024.
-It's built from scratch using the [11ty static site generator](https://www.11ty.dev) and is designed to be super minimal, fast, and content-focused.
+This is the source code for a future version of my portfolio website.
+It's built from scratch using the [11ty static site generator](https://www.11ty.dev) and is designed to be super minimal, accessible, fast, and content-focused.

 ## Typography